Iron–sulfur cluster

 Iron–sulfur clusters are molecular ensembles of iron and sulfide.
 They are most often discussed in the context of the biological role for iron–sulfur proteins, which are pervasive.
-Many Fe–S clusters are known in the area of organometallic chemistry and as precursors to synthetic analogues of the biological clusters (see Figure).
-It is believed that the last universal common ancestor had many iron-sulfur clusters.
+Many Fe–S clusters are known in the area of organometallic chemistry and as precursors to synthetic analogues of the biological clusters.
+It is supposed that the last universal common ancestor had many iron-sulfur clusters.